Klipper3d/klipper/docs/Config_Reference.md

 #   rate step is same input_step.
 #realtime:
 #   This attribute accepts static boolean value.
 When enabled then
-#   gcode script is run after each value change.
+#   G-Code script is run after each value change.
 The default is False.
 #gcode:
 #   Script to run on button click, long click or value change.
 #   Evaluated as a template.
 The button click will trigger the edit